 On Practice: Cooking

-On Practice: Cooking asks how cooking can bring people together and provide nourishment and care?
+On Practice: Cooking asks how can cooking bring people together and provide nourishment and care?
 What are the ways that cooking together can open up difficult conversations – about racism, colonialism and migration?

 This episode highlights artist Jasleen Kaur’s collaboration with women from the Portman Early Childhood Centre through the Changing Play project Everyday Resistance, and includes Yogyakarta-based artist and researcher Elia Nurvista’s reflections on food and power, and researcher and cook Fozia Ismail speaking about food as resistance.